Sundried Tomato Mushroom Pasta

 • Use a lentil or chickpea-based pasta for more protein and fiber.
 These pastas are also gluten free.
 If you have picky eaters, I recommend lentil pasta, it cooks up so closely to regular pasta and has no detectable lentil flavor.

-• To save prep time, you can buy mushrooms already sliced.
+• To save prep time, you can buy pre-sliced mushrooms.

 • Wipe the dirt off of the mushrooms with a paper towel or clean tea towel, don’t run them under water.